UDT: Breaking the Data Transfer Bottleneck

 Key Features

 Fast.
 UDT is designed for extremely high speed networks and it has been used to support global data transfer of terabyte sized data sets.
+UDT is the core technology in many commercial WAN acceleration products.

 Fair and Friendly.
 Concurrent UDT flows can share the available bandwidth fairly, while UDT also leaves enough bandwidth for TCP.